Submitting a Substantive Change Notification

 - significant change in teaching affiliations;

-The substantive change report must be submitted to CCNE no earlier than 90 days prior to implementation or occurrence of the change, but no later than 90 days after implementation or occurrence of the change.
+The substantive change notification must be submitted to CCNE no earlier than 90 days prior to implementation or occurrence of the change, but no later than 90 days after implementation or occurrence of the change.
+See the section on Withdrawal of Accreditation: Closed Programs for information on the timing of reporting the closing of a degree offering.

-The substantive change report is submitted by the chief nurse administrator and must document the nature and scope of the substantive change.
-The report also must document how, if at all, the change affects the program's compliance with the accreditation standards.
-The substantive change report should not exceed 5 pages, unless otherwise negotiated with CCNE staff.
+The substantive change notification is submitted by the chief nurse administrator and must document the nature and scope of the substantive change.
+The notification also must document how, if at all, the change affects the program's compliance with the accreditation standards.
+The substantive change notification should not exceed 5 pages, unless otherwise negotiated with CCNE staff.

-The substantive change report is reviewed by the CCNE Executive Committee, which comprises the officers of the Board.
-Upon review of the report, the committee may act to approve the change or may request additional information.
-If warranted, the report is forwarded to the CCNE Board for review and action.
-The Board’s review of a substantive change report may result in additional reporting requirements, a focused or comprehensive on-site evaluation, or an adverse action.
+The substantive change notification is reviewed by the CCNE Substantive Change Review Committee, and then by the CCNE Executive Committee.
+Upon review of the notification, the Executive Committee may act to approve the change or may request additional information.
+If warranted, the notification is forwarded to the CCNE Board for review and action.
+The Board’s review of a substantive change notification may result in additional reporting requirements, a focused or comprehensive on-site evaluation, issuance of a show cause directive, or an adverse action.